-When you are ready to test the hardware configuration or move on to developing code for the project, perform the "Generate Application" step.
+When you are ready to test the hardware configuration or move on to developing code for the project, you perform the "Generate Configuration Files" step.
 This causes PSoC Designer to generate source code that automatically configures the device to your specification and provides the software for the system.
+The generated code provides application programming interfaces (APIs) with high-level functions to control and respond to hardware events at run-time and interrupt service routines that you can adapt as needed.